fyiernzy/UM-CS/CS/wia2005-algorithm-and-data-structure/summary/WIA2005-C8-Hash.md

 **Primary clustering** is a situation where hash collision occurs frequently on a specific hash value, causing probing takes more time gradually and finally resulting in $O(n)$ probing time.

 **Secondary clustering** occurs when using double hashing or quadratic probing result in the same probing sequence for keys that hash to the same initial index.

+# Tutorial
+---
+**What is the significance of hash code distribution in hash tables?
+How does it impact the efficiency of hash table operations?**

+Uniformly distributed hash codes have an equal chance of being chose, allowing optimal insertion and search at $O(1)$ due to minimized hash collisions.

+Non-uniformly distributed hash code causes clustering, leading to more frequent hash collisions.
+In chaining, this results in longer the linked lists; in open addressing, probing time increases.
+Both cases can result in worst-case $O(n)$ insertion and search times.

+**Explain the process of resizing a hash table.
+When and why is it necessary to resize a hash table?**

+Resizing a hash table involves adjusting array size, updating hash function parameters, and rehashing existing keys to ensure even distribution.

+Steps:
+- Determine new size, typically a prime number about double the current size.
+- Create new table
+- Rehash all entries from the old table into the new table using the updated hash function.
+- Replace the old table with the new one and update the hash function parameters.

+Resizing is done when load factor approaches 1, around 0.7 to 0.8, to prevents insertion and search time complexity from degrading to $O(n)$.
+In open addressing, it also allows for more key to be stored.

+**What is the purpose of a load factor in a hash table?
+How does it affect the performance of hash table operations?**

+The load factor is the ratio of number of elements $n$ to the number of slots $m$ in the hash table.
+It indicates how full the hash table is and is often used as a threshold for resizing.

+A low load factor means fewer elements per slot, minimizing collisions and maintaining $O(1)$ performance for search, insertion and deletion.

+A high load factor increases collisions, degrading performance to $O(n)$.

+**Linear probing** suffers from primary clustering, where consecutive occupied slots form long clusters.
+This results in longer probing sequences, degrading performance as the load factor increases.

+Quadratic probing reduces primary clustering but still suffers from secondary clustering, where keys that hash to the same initial index follow similar probing sequences.